UWC Procedures

 Parties may not disclose Confidential Documents to anyone other than their advisors in the formal proceeding, family members, and attorneys, and they must inform these recipients that Confidential Documents are strictly confidential and may not be further disclosed.
 No member of the Yale community may publish Confidential Documents, no matter how the documents are acquired.
 Disciplinary action may be taken against any member of the Yale community who discloses or publishes a Confidential Document in violation of these procedures or who is responsible for the improper disclosure or publication of such documents by others.
 The Provost’s Statement on the Confidentiality of Sexual Misconduct Documents elaborates on these confidentiality obligations.

-An individual who approaches a Title IX Coordinator or the UWC with an inquiry may ask that the matter be kept confidential from the accused or other persons involved in the events.
+An individual who approaches a Title IX Coordinator or the UWC with an inquiry may ask that the matter be kept confidential from the respondent or other persons involved in the events.
 Yale will respect the confidentiality of the matter, unless the wellbeing of the Yale community or individual members requires that Yale disclose the matter.
 In addition, Yale may not be able to preserve the complete confidentiality of formal proceedings in the event of litigation or a government investigation.
 Finally, respondents may have access to sexual misconduct allegations that become part of their education records or personnel files, although in such cases the university will remove information identifying complainants.

 Yale strongly encourages parties and witnesses to cooperate in formal proceedings, and those who do so must provide truthful information in all phases of the proceedings.
 Any person who, in bad faith, provides false information that is material to a formal proceeding may receive a more severe penalty or be referred for discipline.
+A determination that a respondent was not responsible for a policy violation does not establish that the complainant or any other party or witness has made a false allegation or statement in bad faith.

 3.4 Retaliation